willsong/opencv_contrib_cat/README.md

 cd assets
 mkdir test
 ```
+- if you want to just test the trainer with a small subset of images, change max_images from 0 to 100 in util/annotate.py
 2. Run the annotator - all images will be copied, and annot.txt and images.txt will be created
 ```
 cd ~